Keiretsu Capital

 Venture Round in 2015

-KPI Therapeutics, Inc. is a biotechnology company specializing in the development of therapies for unmet medical needs, particularly in the fields of autoimmunity and chronic pain.
-The company offers several drug candidates, including dalazatide, KPI-150, and KPI-190, targeting systemic autoimmune diseases such as lupus, as well as a CSP conopeptide aimed at managing chronic pain.
-Founded in 2013 and based in Seattle, Washington, KPI Therapeutics collaborates with various partners, including Kineta, Inc., Chimera Biotec, and the University of Washington School of Medicine, to enhance drug development and improve access to new treatments.
-The company is committed to accelerating the progression of promising drug candidates through critical stages of development, addressing significant gaps in patient care.
+KPI Therapeutics, Inc. is a biotechnology company based in Seattle, Washington, specializing in the development of therapies for unmet medical needs in the fields of autoimmunity and chronic pain.
+Founded in 2013, the company is actively working on several therapeutic candidates, including dalazatide, KPI-150, and KPI-190, aimed at treating systemic autoimmune diseases such as lupus, as well as CSP conopeptide for chronic pain management.
+KPI Therapeutics collaborates with various partners, including Kineta, Inc., Chimera Biotec, and the University of Washington School of Medicine, to enhance drug development and improve access to innovative medicines.
+The company is committed to accelerating the transition of promising drug candidates through critical stages of development, ultimately addressing significant patient needs in healthcare.

 Tilting Motor Works